Explorers 2022-2023

 Puppets

-We followed this with puppets, the script called “The Good Utensil” by Kim Hunter based on the story of the Good Samaritan.
+We followed this using utensil puppets to the script “The Good Utensil” by Kim Hunter based on the story of the Good Samaritan http://www.huntermarionettes.com/rotation-spatula/.

-Puppets were utensils of course, the robbers where wooden meat mallets, while the Priest and Levite were kitchen utensils, while the Good Samaritan was a Barbecue spatula (flipper).
-The intro to the puppet script told of how the Kitchen Utensils didn’t like the Barbecue Utensils.
+Puppets were utensils of course, the robbers where wooden meat mallets, the Priest and Levite were kitchen utensils, and the Good Samaritan was a Barbecue spatula (flipper).
+The intro to the puppet script told why the Kitchen Utensils didn’t like the Barbecue Utensils.
 Very fun!!

 Games